By Mark McCullough

-After review, your manager produces a third list, pulled from memory, of systems not on either of your lists.
+After review, your manager produces the third list, pulled from memory, of systems not on either of your lists.
 Each one is a physical system; most of them exist under the desks of developers, or in specialized labs with full network access.
 This list relied on tribal knowledge.

 It is important to realize that the source of record and the sources of truth are two different things.
 Source of truth is a list of what is, but source of record is a list of what should be.
-They provide two different views, but are not quite the same problem.
+They provide two different views but are not quite the same problem.
 The problem with a source of truth is making sure you find all sources of truth; each source is limited in scope, like a physical inspection of a single data center floor.
-The source of truth also may be missing key information about a resource, such as the history about the resource, linkages to other resources, or even why it exists.
+The source of truth also may be missing key information about a resource, such as a history about the resource, linkages to other resources, or even why it exists.
 The problem with a source of record is it does not provide what necessarily is, only what is approved, and thus is unlikely to be accurate.

 Both tools have a role in an enterprise environment, but they are not the same thing.